PhantomBot/custom-modules/pokemonSystem/README.md

 2. Drop *pokemonSystem.js* in your **scripts>games** folder
 3. Drop *games-pokemonSystem.js* in your **scripts>lang>english>games** folder
 4. Replace the web folder in your root folder of Phantombot with the one that comes with this.
-5. Start the bot backup and test with !pokemonhelp
+5. Start the bot backup and test with !pokehelp

 #**Features**